ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ### Client Credential Types Supported by Gateways

-SATP Gateways must support JSON Web Tokens (JWT) [RFC7519] with OAUth2.0 [RFC6749] as the minimal credential type for authenticating incoming API calls from Client Applications (see Figure 1).
+SATP Gateways MUST support JSON Web Tokens (JWT) [RFC7519] with OAUth2.0 [RFC6749] as the minimal credential type for authenticating incoming API calls from Client Applications (see Figure 1).

 A gateway may support additional credential mechanisms, which may be advertised by the gateway through different mechanisms (e.g. config file at a well-known endpoint).
 However, these mechanisms are out of scope for the current specification.

 ### Gateway Supported TLS Schemes

-Gateways must support TLS1.3 [RFC8446].
+Gateways MUST support TLS1.3 [RFC8446].

 The TLS scheme is used by peer gateways to establish the TLS session prior to the commencement of an asset transfer.
-Gateways must a minimal support the AES-128 in GCM mode with SHA-256 (TLS_AES_128_GCM_SHA256).
+Gateways MUST support cryptographic schemes at least as secure AES-128 in GCM mode with SHA-256 (TLS_AES_128_GCM_SHA256).

 If the client (sender gateway) transmits a list of supported credential schemes, the server (recipient gateway) selects one acceptable credential scheme from the offered schemes.